You might be selling for a blue-chip Fortune 500 company (like I once did), a shiny new startup (I’ve done that too), or somewhere in between…

 Now is the time to create a vision for what you want it to be in the next year, three years, and five years.

-One technology seller I know covers a statewide territory that had no outside sales representation until he arrived.
+One technology seller I know covers a statewide territory that had no outside sales representative until he arrived.
 There were exactly two customers doing small levels of run-rate business.
 The rest — all several thousand accounts of the territory — were dominated by competitors.
 The company he represented was a virtual nobody.

 His vision was simple: He wanted his company to become the most well-known and respected brand in the territory within three years — to be the clear choice for every customer and prospect.